South Sudan at the 2024 Summer Olympics: 5×5 basketball

 The South Sudan men's national basketball team qualified for the men's basketball tournament by being the highest rank from the African zone in 2023 FIBA Basketball World Cup.
-It was the first time that the nation had qualified for an Olympic football competition.
+It was the first time that the nation had qualified for an Olympic basketball competition.
 In the group stage they defeated Puerto Rico, 90–79 on 28 July, lost to the USA, 86–103 on 31 July, and lost again to Serbia, 85–96 on 3 August.
 They failed to advance to the quarterfinals.
 The tournament was won by the USA after beating France in the finals, 98–87.